 Tokyo Weather

 Tokyo is a city which belongs to the subtropical marine monsoon climate zone with four distinct seasons.
-The hottest period is from June to August in summer and the coldest is from December to February in winter.
+The hottest period is August in summer and the coldest is January in winter.
 The summer is influenced by the southeast monsoon, which brings a lot of rainfall, especially in the plum rainy season from June to mid-July.
-In plum rainy season, the rainfall can reach the peak in a year, which totals about 200mm averagely.
-In September, the typhoons usually hit the city.
-The annual average rainfall is 1,528mm.
-The weather in spring and autumn are mild and they are the best seasons to travel around in Tokyo.
+In rainy season, the rainfall can reach a peak in a year, which totals about 200mm averagely.
+In July to early October, typhoons usually hit the city and also result in storms.
+As thus, the annual average rainfall comes to a total of 1,578mm.

 • Read more: Best Time to Visit Japan